realComlan/protargo/README.md

 	--universal-graph universe.apx : [OPTIONAL] a description of the universal graph
 	--max-arguments-at-once: [OPTIONAL] how many arguments are the agents allowed to speak at most each time they have the floor.
 Default value is 1.

+#2.
+Results

+Results will be prensented here soon...

 Thank you for your feedback.